 The route I took was about 12 miles long (20km), which taken on its own is a bit deceptive as it doesn’t really factor in the extra rigour involved in climbing altogether 4 very steep cliffs.
 But since the cliffs come relatively early on in the walk, it soon shifts into a very scenic and mostly relaxing walk, bar one or two more uphills.

 I took a direct train from Clapham Junction to Wool Station.
-I made use of a summer promotion that saw all return tickets on that route go down to £20 – excellent value considering a normal return ticket is about £70 (notwithstanding the fact that they hiked the price up from £15 last year…that’s capitalism for you..).
+I made use of a summer promotion that saw all return tickets on that route go down to £20 – excellent value considering a normal return ticket is about £70 (notwithstanding the fact that they hiked the price up from £15 years..).
 After a three-hour pleasant journey, I arrived at 10.40am just in time for the no. 104 bus that shuttles people from the station to Lulworth Cove.

 I would usually walk this distance, but it seems that isn’t really an option – I did see some people walking up a path as we got closer to Lulworth, but for the most part there seemed to be no room for pedestrians along the very narrow B-road.
 On a previous occasion, the train was delayed by 8 minutes and I missed that bus – the next one wasn’t due for 2 and a half hours and I took a taxi.
 It’s all a bit too hit-and-miss, I think they need to rethink the bus timetable to allow for the (quite regular) delays on that particular train.